MarcSlakey/40k/pygame/README.md

 "LMB" on a model (circle) to select it.
 A model will turn yellow to indicate that it is selected.
 	When a model is selected, the game will check that model's line of sight against enemies.
 "RMB" while a model is selected will shoot a bullet at the moused-over target model if that model is in range AND in line of sight of the selected model.
+	Valid shooting targets will be highlighted yellow instead of red.
 "Enter/Return" will progress the game to the next turn and begin a new movement phase.
 "Home" will reset to a new game.